MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

 ## Step 4: Plan for migration of dependent assets

-When new innovation depends on existing workloads or assets, the cloud adoption plan template provides an accelerated approach to developing a project backlog.
+When new innovation depends on existing workloads or assets, a cloud adoption plan provides an accelerated approach to developing a project backlog.
 The backlog can then be modified to reflect discovery results, rationalization, needed skills, and partner contracting.

 **Deliverables:**